kojiflowers/cloudinary-for-codeigniter/README.md

 **Using The Cloudinary Library Within CodeIgniter**

-3. Once the above steps are completed, your Cloudinary API library will be availabe via the "cloudinarylib" name and can be loaded like any other CodeIgniter library.
+4. Once the above steps are completed, your Cloudinary API library will be availabe via the "cloudinarylib" name and can be loaded like any other CodeIgniter library.

-Below is my example, using the standard welcome page controller and the "sample" image from Cloudinary:
+Below is from the CodeIgniter sample site within the Example folder which uses the standard welcome page controller and the "sample" image from Cloudinary:

 ```php
 	<?php